HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 _Figure 37 - Relative change of SameAs domains from 2021 to 2022_

 Looking at the domain names of the SameAs entries, and how they change over time, also may give valuable insight.
-In the largest desktop page growers we see .ca, .net and .fr, with the latter also being up there in the top for mobile page increases.
+In the largest desktop page growth we see .ca, .net and .fr, with the latter also being up there in the top for mobile page increases.
 As this is an average, the amount of entries is not accounted for.
 In both years .com is far larger in numbers than all other entries, but the average change is 125% for mobile pages and 117% for desktop pages.
 The Canadian and French domain averages are heavily boosted by Pinterest, which (as mentioned above) has seen widespread increases from last year.
 In fact, 7 out of the top 10 SameAs domain growers have pinterest in their entries, sometimes being their only entry.

 {{ figure_markup(